kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

+= 2.0.5 - April 20, 2012 =
+* Fixed "Wrong datatype for second argument" error on line 339 and subsequent automatic replacement of original videos with Mobile/H.264 versions whether they exist or not.

 = 2.0.4 - April 19, 2012 =
 * Once again changed the process checking for FFMPEG installations.
 Should be universal now.
 * Added setting to turn on vpre flags for users with installed versions of FFMPEG old enough that libx264 requires vpre flags to operate.
 * Added setting to replace the video attachment template with a page containing only the code necessary to display the video.
 Makes embedding your hosted videos on other sites easier.
 * Fixed progress bar for older versions of FFMPEG.
 * Added Flash fallback when OGV or WEBM videos are embedded.
+* Removed restriction on number of thumbnails that can be generated at once and added a cancel button while generating thumbnails.

 = 2.0.3 - February 24, 2012 =
 * When working with file formats that can't be embedded (WMV, AVI, etc) the option to embed the original file will be disabled if Mobile/H.264, WEBM, or OGV files are found.